 The goal of detox is to remove all traces of the addictive substance from the body to eliminate cravings and prepare the client for the next stage of treatment.
 Without successful detox, the rehabilitation program will be ineffective, and relapse is inevitable.
-The length of time needed for complete detox depends on the substance involved and the extent of the addiction, and since everyone responds differently to treatment, it is difficult to give a specific time frame.
+The length of time needed for complete detox depends on the substance involved and the extent of the addiction, and since everyone responds differently to treatment, it’s hard to give a specific time frame.
 Anyone looking for a quick fix will be disappointed, because our goal is to provide lasting results, and that takes time and effort on the part of the addict and the treatment professionals as well.

 Many people mistakenly believe addiction is a physical condition that will reverse when the substance is removed.
 Unfortunately, there is much more involved in addiction that cannot be resolved by abstinence alone.
 Ask any addict why they take drugs or drink alcohol.
-Some say they wanted to have more fun, while others say they just couldn’t deal with stress anymore.
-More reasons they might give are: depression, chronic pain, financial trouble, or relationship issues.
+Some say they wanted to have more fun, while others say they just couldn’t deal with the stress anymore.
+More reasons they might give are depression, chronic pain, financial trouble, or relationship issues.
 These answers support the fact that there is more involved than just the physical dependence, and unless these factors are addressed, the chance of lasting recovery is not likely.
-For this reason, detox must be followed by a rehabilitation program designed specifically to target these contributing factors.
+For this reason, detox must be followed by a drug rehabilitation program designed specifically to target these contributing factors.

 These are only examples of some of the programs and features we offer to help our clients with their battle with addiction.
 Click on the links above to learn more, or call us today to speak with a counselor for addiction treatment information.